espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

 This document introduces what hardware you need to prepare and how to connect them in order to download AT firmware, send AT commands, and receive AT responses.

-For different series of modules, the commands supported by AT firmware are different.
-Please refer to :doc:`/Compile_and_Develop/esp-at_firmware_differences` for more details.
+The commands supported by each series of AT firmware vary, and its compatibility with modules or chips also differs.
+For more information, refer to :doc:`/Compile_and_Develop/esp-at_firmware_differences`.

+If you don't want to use the default AT pin, you can refer to the :doc:`/Compile_and_Develop/How_to_set_AT_port_pin` document to change the pin.

 What You Need
 --------------